Live Fast and Prosper: Plot

 Two people beam down to a mining colony.
 They introduce themselves as Captain Janeway and Tuvok, but they are imposters.
 The miners, unaware of any deception, agree to a trade: "Janeway" promises to beam down a supply of dilithium in exchange for a load of bolomite.
 She and "Tuvok" are well-practiced in their roles and knowledgeable about their characters; the miners trust them and are impressed with their generosity: "Janeway" says she plans to use the bolomite to help a colony of orphans.
 Back aboard their ship, "Janeway" and crew receive their shipment and speed away without delivering any dilithium.
 The scam was a success.

 Meanwhile, on Voyager the genuine crew is having problems.
 A faulty component in Neelix's galley has disrupted systems all over the ship.
 It seems he picked up the component as a trade, in exchange for a load of supplies that he sent to a shelter for orphans, and failed to test it before installing it.
 In the middle of the mess the ship gets a call from Orek, the head of mining operations at a nearby planet.
 He is angry that Janeway has run off without dropping off the dilithium she had promised him.
-Naturally, she has no idea what he was talking about.
+Naturally, she has no idea what he is talking about.

 Orek shows her a recording of "Janeway" making the agreement with the miners.
 At the mention of orphans, an annoyed Janeway starts putting the pieces together.
 She sits Neelix down and listens as he explains where he got his kitchen component.
 He and Paris encountered a nun called Dala a few weeks back, and got to know her and her companion Mobar (a pair who look suspiciously like "Janeway" and "Tuvok").
 They brought the two on board the Delta Flyer to negotiate a trade, giving them an opportunity to surreptitiously download information about Voyager.
 They then used what they had learned to pose as Janeway and Tuvok.